thanks4opensource/rosegarden-fork/README.md

   has shorter notes (eighth and/or below), scale horizontally so shortest note is same width as canonical measure's quarter note.
   Similar to standard notation (and notation editor).
+* Add text/lyric ruler for viewing/editing lyrics (or more generic Rosegarden text events) in matrix editor (and optionally notation editor).